he000145/CST8911MidProject/readme.md

 After importing the data, I organized the tables and views into a relational model in Model View.
 This setup ensures that data in one table can correctly filter related data in others.
 I used Customer ID as the main key to create these relationships, this allows cross-filtering across the entire dashboard.

+### Step 3: Dashboard Design

+I used the Azure Maps visual to create a Regional Sales Heatmap, where the size of each bubble represents the total sales volume.
+This allows users to quickly see which provinces, like Ontario and British Columbia, are performing best.
+I also added a Slicer Bar at the top, allowing users to select a province to instantly zoom the map and filters to show data for that area.

+By using Power BI Line Charts, a Monthly Sales Trend graph was created to monitor sales over a period.
+This provides a clear revenue timeline, showing that sales peaked in January at $41,000 and then declined steadily throughout the months.

+I used Doughnut Charts to show the customer base for the Age Group and Gender.
+The data shows that the Age Group of 30-50 has the largest market share of 41%, while the Gender shows that the majority of the customers are Male with a 62% market share.
+I also added Button Slicers that enable users to filter the entire dashboard based on the demographic.
+This is important as it helps users analyze the trends for a particular demographic group, such as the regional purchases based on the Gender and Age Group.

+At the top of the dashboard, I added KPI cards to display three key metrics: number of customers, total sales, and total orders.
+These cards update automatically when users select different provinces or demographics, giving a quick and accurate view of performance for each KPI segment.

 ## Duty 5 — Integration + Security/RBAC + Cost + Documentation + Cleanup -> Bryan Edler